jsiegenthaler/homebridge-eosstb/README.md

 * **manufacturer**: You can add a manufacturer name if you wish.
 Defaults to "ARRIS".
 Optional.

 * **modelName**: You can add a model name if you wish.
-Defaults to "DCX960".
+Defaults to the stb type.
 Optional.

 * **serialNumber**: You can add a serial number if you wish.
-Defaults to "Unknown".
+Defaults to the physical device id.
 Optional.

 * **firmwareRevision**: You can add a firmware revicsion if you wish.
-Defaults to "1.0.0".
+Defaults to "unknown".
 Optional.

 ## Known Relevant EOS Box Commands